Olympe Démarez: Biography

-Her relationship with Charles Valentin evolves ː he is no longer just his employer but also her lover and her companion.
-Despite this cohabitation lifestyle, which is not really common in their bourgeois entourage, the couple is very honorably respected in Flanders.
-On 20 September 1939, Charles Valentin was victim of a serious traffic accident in the Lille suburbs.
+Charles Valentin, then the mayor of Dunkirk, became Démarez’s lover.
+Despite their unusual cohabitation lifestyle, the couple was well respected.
+On 20 September 1939, however, Valentin was victim of a serious traffic accident in the Lille suburbs.
 Despite the care of Oscar Lambret, a prominent Lille surgeon, his condition worsened.
-Olympe Démarez then asked the deputy mayor of Lille Charles Saint-Venant to marry them.
-Her husband died shortly after the ceremony.
-The motivations of the two spouses are not known, but it is possible to suppose the will of Olympe Démarez to remain faithful to this man by bearing his name and the will of Charles Valentin to secure the future of the woman who gave him all during their 25 years of companionship allowing her officially as his wife, to inherit from her husband.
+Démarez then asked the deputy mayor of Lille, Charles Saint-Venant, to marry them.
+Valentin died shortly after the ceremony.

-During WWII Démarez goes back to her hometown and takes care of the refugee children.
+During WWII, Démarez returned to her hometown to care for Jewish refugee children from Nazi Germany.

-After the French Liberation, Dunkirk's mayor engages her to reorganize the city's archives.
+After the French Liberation, Dunkirk's mayor engaged her to reorganize the city's archives.

-Women acquired the right to vote in 1944, and voted for the first time in the municipal elections of April 1945 (Women's right to vote).
-Olympe Démarez-Valentin, widow of the former mayor, becomes the first woman to be elected to the municipal council of Dunkirk at the end of these first elections open to women, which means being able to vote and to be able to get elected.
-Which was great for Démarez to get elected at the first opportunity.
+Women acquired the right to vote in 1944, and voted for the first time in the municipal elections of April 1945.
+Démarez became the first woman to be elected to the municipal council of Dunkirk in this election - the very first French election in which a woman could run.

-She continued to participate in public meetings ant to the events organized by her political family during ceremonies of homage to her husband on the anniversary of his death.

 Démarez died on 5 September 1964 at the age of 86.

 Career

-Démarez started to work as a school teacher first in Petit-Fort-Philippe (Graveline's hamlet) from 1898 to 1901 and then in Dunkirk from 1902 to 1908.
+Démarez worked as a school teacher first in Petit-Fort-Philippe (Graveline's hamlet) from 1898 to 1901 and then in Dunkirk from 1902 to 1908.

-It was 2 February 1914, before the Douai Court of Appeal, Démarez was declared officially a lawyer, 14 years after Jeanne Chauvin first female lawyer in France.
-After Démarez there wasn't any other (new) female lawyer in France until 1920.
-But because of the close encounter of the "great war" one does not find its trace then on any table of the bar association of the jurisdiction of the Court.
-It is therefore only after the end of hostilities, on 17 November 1920, that a new applicant will appear in the name of Adrienne Gobert who will enter the bar of Lille, however never exercise the profession.
+On 2 February 1914, before the Douai Court of Appeal, Démarez officially became a lawyer, 14 years after Jeanne Chauvin became the first female lawyer in France.

+After Démarez, there were no other female lawyers admitted to the bar in France until 1920.
+This was due to the ongoing First World War, which put applications to the bar association on hold.
+Only after the end of hostilities, on 17 November 1920, was a new female applicant, Adrienne Gobert, admitted to the bar.
+However, Gobert never exercised the profession.

-Démarez had to put her law career aside to help his companion's political agenda to defend his cause but she prepares all the paper work single-handedly.
-She started later working at the town hall to reorganize the archives before saying goodbye to a career well-served and a lifetime of achievement.
+Démarez eventually put her law career aside to help a friend’s political campaign.
+She later worked at the town hall reorganizing the archives.